-- M 4.2 Animal handlers must: - a) be trained - b) understand the likely stress factors cattle may be subjected to, and - appreciate how cattle react towards other cattle, towards man and to strange noises, sights, sounds and smells. - M 4.3 Cattle must not be moved or loaded unless: - a) the way forward for the lead animal is clear, and - b) there is adequate space available for them to move into. - M 4.4 Cattle must not be rushed or run along tracks/races/passageways or through gateways. - M 4.5 No animal must be pulled or lifted by the tail, ears or limbs. - M 4.6 Sticks must not be used for hitting cattle. - M 4.7 REVISED Electric goads must not be present or used on any site.
+- M 4.3 Cattle must not be moved or loaded unless: - a) the way forward for the lead animal is clear, and - b) there is adequate space available for them to move into. - M 4.4 Cattle must not be rushed or run along tracks/races/passageways or through gateways. - M 4.5 No animal must be pulled or lifted by the tail, ears or limbs. - M 4.6 Sticks must not be used for hitting cattle. - M 4.7 Electric goads must not be present or used on any site.